tuwaiq-tabuk-ios/SW-Lab-U02_W04_D13-SwiftFundamentals-7/README.md

 1.Battery of exercises included in the playgrounds

 ## Deadline
-Wednesday 3rd October 9:15 am
+Wednesday 3rd November 9:15 am